 Facet joint pain is a cause of pain in the back.
-The facet joints, also known as zygapophysial joints are synovial joints which help support the weight and control movement between individual vertebrae of the spine.
+The facet joints, also known as zygapophysial joints are synovial joints that help support the weight and control movement between individual vertebrae of the spine.

 Symptoms of Facet Joint pain